fibanez6/MyPorfolio/content/jobs/BJSS_UK/index.md

 </br>

-- Designed and delivered the required tools to help with the automated migration, whilst gathering detailed requirements from different stakeholders and integrated into their development pipeline​
+Designed and implemented automated migration tools based on stakeholder requirements, including a rules-based Swagger validator and a code- generation tool, fully integrated into the development pipeline to enhance efficiency and compliance.